Why become a childminder?

 A Day in the Life of a Childminder

-Want to know what it’s really like?
-Read the inspiring story of a childminder who turned this flexible job into a rewarding business.
+Curious about what being a childminder is really like?
+Read the uplifting story of someone who turned this flexible job into a successful and enjoyable business.

 Why do parents choose childminders rather than nurseries?